Soft & Cuddly

-Soft & Cuddly is a horror arcade adventure game released for the ZX Spectrum home computer, developed by John George Jones and published by The Power House.
-It was released in September 1987 in the United Kingdom and in early 1988 in Spain.
+Soft & Cuddly is a horror action-adventure game released for the ZX Spectrum home computer.
+It was developed by John George Jones and published by The Power House in September 1987 in the United Kingdom and in early 1988 in Spain.
 The player assumes the role of a man armed with a laser gun and a jet pack, whose mother, the Android Queen, has been dismembered.
 The player's task is to locate the scattered body parts of the Android Queen and sew her back together.

 Jones had previously developed a game called Go to Hell.
 In an interview he stated that he developed the game for his own amusement; he enjoyed the reactions people gave to the game.
 The original, pre-release, version of the game featured more grisly images.
 Reviewers praised the game's graphics but had mixed feeling about the scenes actually depicted by the graphics.
 Some reviewers criticized the game's gameplay as repetitive but praised as being fun and akin to a horror film by others.